Welcome to UIC

 The University takes great pride in its faculty.
 Many of its members have gained national and international reputations as scholars and researchers, artists, writers, clinicians, and educators.

 The quality of UIC faculty members is measured by the recognition they receive through publications, national awards, and the level of grant support for their research and teaching.
 For example, faculty members have earned awards, fellowships, and grant support from such sources as the American Association for the Advancement of Science, the John Simon Guggenheim Foundation, the National Academy of Science, the National Endowment for the Humanities, the National Institutes of Health, the National Science Foundation, the Sloan Foundation, the U.S. Department of Defense, the U.S. Department of Energy, the U.S. Department of Education, and many other philanthropic organizations and state and federal agencies.
-Two of our faculty are recipients of MacArthur Foundation "genius grant" fellowships.

 One of the best measures of faculty excellence is the federal research funding it receives, and UIC ranks 54th among all U.S. universities in this category.
 A separate survey released recently by Times Higher Education (UK) ranked UIC among the top 200 research universities worldwide in a survey that looked at research, economic activity and innovation, international diversity and other factors.